Skip the Plastic

 Our mission for 2018 is to reduce our plastic footprint.

-This year we’ve started our Skip the Plastic campaign which aims to encourage all of our guests to:
+In 2018 we started our Skip the Plastic campaign which aims to encourage all of our guests to:

-Wherever you see our Skip the Plastic logo you will see our commitment to reducing our plastic consumption.
+Wherever you see our Skip the Plastic logo you will see a commitment to reducing our plastic consumption.
 By doing this we hope to encourage all of our guests to do the same and alter their behaviour towards their use of plastic.

 Steps we have taken to reduce our plastic footprint